 The research and academic building will continue to evolve through the public review process.
 UCSF is committed to working with the community and will continue to solicit feedback and perspectives on the research building from civic leaders, community stakeholders and neighbors.

 Quarterly community meetings will be held in order to keep neighbors updated on future activities at the ZSFG hospital.
-The next quarterly meeting is scheduled to take place:

 March 20, 2019

 UCSF introduced the architecture firm for the UCSF at ZSFG Research and Academic Building.

 This was the first in a series of community meetings which will include updates about the ZSFG campus and surrounding neighborhoods from ZSFG, UCSF, San Francisco Public Works and the San Francisco Municipal Transportation Agency